nbanholzer/pintos-p3-1/README.md

 >> textbook for an explanation of the necessary conditions for
 >> deadlock.)

+We have a frame_table lock and a frame structure lock.
+The frame table can't be modified without the frame_table lock and the individual frame can't be modified without the frame structure lock.
+The frame_table lock is only held minimally to prevent deadlock.

 >> B6: A page fault in process P can cause another process Q's frame
 >> to be evicted.
 How do you ensure that Q cannot access or modify
 >> the page during the eviction process?
 How do you avoid a race
 >> between P evicting Q's frame and Q faulting the page back in?

+Since the frame can only be evicted, or used to page in, if it's lock can be acquired this should prevent the race condition.

 >> B7: Suppose a page fault in process P causes a page to be read from
 >> the file system or swap.
 How do you ensure that a second process Q
 >> cannot interfere by e.g. attempting to evict the frame while it is
 >> still being read in?

+This may not be handled properly.

 >> B8: Explain how you handle access to paged-out pages that occur
 >> during system calls.
 Do you use page faults to bring in pages (as
 >> in user programs), or do you have a mechanism for "locking" frames
 >> into physical memory, or do you use some other design?
 How do you
 >> gracefully handle attempted accesses to invalid virtual addresses?
+This may also not be handled properly.
+But right now they use page faults to bring in pages.

 ---- RATIONALE ----